 Point Sur Lighthouse [Mile Marker 54]

-A 128-year-old lighthouse that does weekend tours and is supposedly haunted!
+A 128-year-old lighthouse that does weekend tours.
+It is supposedly haunted, too!
 Word on the street is they are also doing moonlight tours, which would allow you to see the lighthouse in action and maybe catch some ghosts floating around.
 If you’re lucky, you’ll see the fog rolling in over the Little Sur River and the ocean too.

 Andrew Molera State Park [Mile Marker 51]